SocialPlay/CloudGoodsSDK/README.md

+Note: This version of the SDK is no longer being supported.
+Please go to the new Unity SDK at [https://github.com/SocialPlay/UnityCloudGoods](https://github.com/SocialPlay/UnityCloudGoods)

 ## Cloud Goods

 Cloud Goods is a free SDK which makes adding items and a store into your Unity game a snap.
 It allows your game to start generating Virtual Goods revenue quickly and painlessly.
 It also introduces Shared Virtual Goods: the ability to share items between your games (Imagine a mobile mini game that lets players collect resources they can use in the full desktop game).